UnbendableStraw/homepod-restore/README.md

 p.3.
 Homebrew <https://brew.sh/>

-p.3.0.
-On some Macs, **after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
-Run those two commands!!**
+p.3.0. **_On some Macs, after you install homebrew for the first time in your terminal, you will see "Next Steps, Run these two commands..."
+Run those two commands!!_**

 p.4.
-Run these, all at once or one at a time does not matter.
+Now run these commands, one at a time:
 ```
 brew tap d235j/ios-restore-tools
 brew install --HEAD libimobiledevice-glue